 Matrix Software is PC based.
-It is compatible with the following operating systems: Microsoft Windows 8, Microsoft Windows 7, Microsoft Windows XP Home, Microsoft Windows XP Professional, Microsoft Windows Vista and Microsoft Windows 2003 Server.
-PCs operating on Microsoft Windows 7: all machines must be running Matrix version 3.2.1 or newer.
+It is compatible with the following operating systems: Microsoft Windows 7, Microsoft Windows 8, Microsoft Windows XP Home, Microsoft Windows XP Professional, Microsoft Windows Vista and Microsoft Windows 2003 Server.

+NOTE: If any PC is operating on Windows 7, then all machines must be running Matrix version 3.2.1 or newer.